iot-onboarding/catalog/README.md

 Basic BRSKI requires back-end sales integration to know if a device belongs on a particular network.

- *  What form of credential is returned?
+ *  What form of credential is installed into the device?

-An X.509 certificate via a voucher.
+An X.509 certificate that service as a root of trust, via a voucher.

  * Is online access required for onboarding?